Logarithmic typical distances in preferential attachment models: Good events are likely: Proof of Lemma

 According to \eqref{dis-pam-local-limit-0}, if we want to investigate the neighborhood of a uniformly chosen vertex in $\PAndmdel$ for large $n$, it is sufficient to examine the neighborhood of the root of $\PPT$.
-This is generally how the local limit aids in proving the properties of random graphs, including global properties such as the size of the giant component and diameter \cite{Hofs24}.
+This is generally how the local limit \ch{helps} in proving \ch{desirable properties} of random graphs, including global properties such as the size of the giant component and diameter \cite{Hofs24}.
 For us, this link will be crucial in proving \Cref{LEM_RE_BR}.

 \begin{proof}[Proof of \Cref{LEM_RE_BR}] We begin by investigating $\PPT$.
 Given $\bar{\bf p}$ as a $\PPT$ truncated at depth $r$ (i.e., removing all the vertices at distance more than $r$ from the root), we consider the probability that the following holds: \begin{enumerate}[label=(\Alph*)] \item the vertices in $\bar{\bf p}$ are marked with elements in $[2\eta,1]$; \item the number of vertices in $\bar{\bf p}$ is no more than $M$; \item at least $(3/2)^r$ leaves of $\bar{\bf p}$ are marked with elements in $[5{\zeta},1-4{\zeta}]$; \item the tree $\bar{\bf p}$ has a root $\varnothing$ and each leaf in $\bar{\bf p}$ has a distance $r$ from $\varnothing$; \item the edges in $\bar{\bf p}$ are labeled in $[m]$; \item for each non-leaf vertex $v$ in $\bar{\bf p}$ and each $j\in[m]$, there is precisely one edge labeled $j$ such that $v$ is the younger endpoint of this edge. \end{enumerate} We note that conditions \ref{It_pb_4}-\ref{It_pb_6} are necessary for $\bar{\bf p}$ to be a $\PPT$ truncated at depth $r$ (see \Cref{sec_offspring_operator}), and thus for $\bar{\bf p}$ they hold with probability $1$.
 Further, by \cite[Lemma 4.7]{GarHazHofRay22}, for each $r\geq 0$,